DMA's discography

-The discography of DMA's, an Australian rock band formed in 2012 consists of four studio albums, two live albums, two extended plays and 38 singles (including two as a featured artist).
+The discography of DMA's, an Australian rock band formed in 2012 consists of five studio albums, two live albums, two extended plays and 44 singles (including two as a featured artist).

+The group have been nominated for many awards, including Australian Independent Record Awards, ARIA Music Awards, National Live Music Awards and Rolling Stone Australia Awards winning all of these at least once.